catseye/Robin/README.markdown

   file to which the problem can be traced.
 The purpose of all this is to allow producing more complete error messages at the top level.

+* Support values, rather than simply presence of a value, in metadata.
+  This makes metadata more like a map of keys to values on a value, than liks a set of keys on a value.

+### Devices ###

 * Create the `device` module and use it instead of `crude-io` and `console`.
 Perhaps make those two into "interface modules"?
 I suppose an interface module would expose a predicate to check if a device supports a given interface.

-* Support values, rather than simply presence of a value, in metadata.
-  This makes metadata more like a map of keys to values on a value, than liks a set of keys on a value.
+* Write a `timer` device which can be asked (via a message) to send back a message after a given time has passed.
+This could be used to build a version of `recv` which can time out.

+* Enhance the `console` device.
+Write a version of `robotfindskitten` using it.

 ### Possible Future Modules ###